fgoujeon/fsm-benchmark/README.md

   * returns the value of the counter;
 * a `main()` function that calls the `test()` function 1,000 times and checks that the counter has the expected value.

-Also, each program is required to enable run-to-completion (as most real-life applications do), even if it doesn't affect the result of this test.
+Note: Each program is required to enable run-to-completion.
 This implies that FSM libraries that don't support run-to-completion can't take part in this benchmark.